apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    |vnf-template-vnf-settings.png|

 #.
-To add VNF nics, click "Add VNF nic"
+To add VNF nics, click on the "Add VNF nic" button

    |vnf-add-nic.png|